EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

 * *Model-based designs:* In these designs a feedback loop is used between some 'optimal' statistical criterion to collect points and a model.
 In general, the criterion aims to reduce some type of variance in the model.
 The type of optimality refers to which type of uncertainty that is reduced.
-For instance, a *D-optimal* design aims to maximizing the differential Shannon information content of the model parameter estimates; an *I-optimal* design seeks to minimize the average prediction variance over the entire design space.
+For instance, a *D-optimal* design aims to maximize the differential Shannon information content of the model parameter estimates; an *I-optimal* design seeks to minimize the average prediction variance over the entire design space.
 See [[1]](#references-on-experimental-design) for a general review on experimental design of these type with Bayesian modes.